Beautiful Thanksgiving Centerpiece Ideas for Your Table Display

 Sweeping plum branches, coleus, and dahlias form these dramatic vertical arrangements, flanked by taper candles and an elegant gold fruit bowl and tableware.
-A long velvet runner keeps this special-occasion centerpiece well-defined.
+A long velvet runner keeps this homemade Thanksgiving centerpiece well-defined.
 To preserve guest visibility, vary the arrangement heights and keep the tallest element to one side of the table.

 Paint a Gourd (or Three!)

+Thanksgiving decorations don't get easier than this!
 We used milk paint and a quick coat of shellac to embellish these attractively autumnal flower vases.
 Buy gourds of varying heights for extra tabletop eye appeal.
 Craft-ready gourds make this centerpiece quick and easy; no cutting or cleaning required!

 Pair Gourds and Succulents